bobvandevijver/latex-bundle/Resources/doc/documentation.md

 ## Exceptions

 This bundle is shipping with a few exception classes.
-These are al follows:
+These are as follows:

 * ImageNotFoundException: Thrown when a image in the generated tex file is not located on the disk.
 * LatexException: Base LaTeX exception class, thrown with explaining message